galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > We can see that DP-4, which seems to be extending away from the main DP bunch, and the mature T-cells (or particularly the bottom half) are missing the knockout cells.
+> > We can see that DP-L, which seems to be extending away from the DP-M bunch, as well as the mature T-cells (or particularly the top half) are missing some knockout cells.
 Perhaps there is some sort of inhibition here?
 INTERESTING!
 What next?
 We might look further at the transcripts present in both those populations, and perhaps also look at the genotype marker table...
 So much to investigate!
 But before we set you off to explore to your heart's delight, let's also look at this a bit more technically.
 > >
 > {: .solution}
 >